 In traditional payments you will need a bank account to send and receive payments.
 A bank account is nothing more than a digital record of the cash deposits that the bank promises to return to you on-demand.
 Note: most of the money isn't actually there.

-To get paid in cryptocurrency, you will need to use a crypto wallet.
+To get freelance paid in crypto, you will need to use a crypto wallet.
 It functions much like any digital wallet you may already have on your phone.
 But there is a key difference.
 Unlike a bank account, or a digital wallet with PayPal, Revolut, or Wise - a crypto wallet is a reflection of assets you actually have full control and possession of.

 A crypto wallet is more like a safe deposit box, while a bank account or digital wallet is more like the receipt you get for giving your car to a valet service.
 Except if the valet service could also rent out your car to Uber drivers, or for pizza delivery.